 b.
 Allatoona Dam.
-The Corps' Allatoona Dam on the Etowah River creates the 11,860 acres Allatoona Lake.
+The Corps' Allatoona Dam on the Etowah River creates the 11,862 acres Allatoona Lake.
 Authorized by the Flood Control Act of 1941 (P.L.
-77-228, 55 Stat 638), Allatoona Dam and Lake is a multipurpose project that provides flood risk management, navigation, hydropower, recreation, water supply, water guality, and fish and wildlife conservation.
+77-228, 55 Stat 638), Allatoona Dam and Lake is a multipurpose project that provides flood risk management, navigation, hydropower, recreation, water supply, water quality, and fish and wildlife conservation.
 In 2008 nearly seven million visitors were reported at Allatoona Lake.
 The project consists of a gravity-type concrete dam 1,250 feet long having a top elevation of 880 feet NGVD29.
 Power installation consists of two 40,000-kW generators and a 2,200-kW service unit (declared values).
 The lake has a flood risk management storage capacity of 302,576 acre-feet and conservation storage of 284,580 acre-feet.
 A minimum flow of about 240 cfs is continuously released through a small unit, which generates power while providing a constant flow to the Etowah River downstream, for water quality purposes.
 Allatoona's major flood risk management areas downstream are Cartersville, Kingston, and Rome, Georgia.
 Allatoona Dam is further described in Appendix A. The project is shown in Figure 4-3.

-22 Figure 4-3.
+Figure 4-3.
 Allatoona Dam

-23 c.
+c.
 Robert F. Henry Lock and Dam.
-Robert F. Henry Lock and Dam.
-(R. E. "Bob" Woodruff 24 Lake) is located on the Alabama River in south central Alabama, 236.3 miles above the mouth and approximately 15 miles east-southeast of Selma, Alabama.
-The project is a multipurpose 25 project providing hydropower, navigation, recreation, and fish and wildlife conservation.
-The 26 27 drainage area above Robert F. Henry Lock and Dam is 16,233 square miles.
-The project 28 consists of a gravity-type concrete dam, gated spillway, and a single-lift lock.
+(R. E. "Bob" Woodruff Lake) is located on the Alabama River in south central Alabama, 236.3 miles above the mouth and approximately 15 miles east-southeast of Selma, Alabama.
+The project is a multipurpose project providing hydropower, navigation, recreation, and fish and wildlife conservation.

+The drainage area above Robert F. Henry Lock and Dam is 16,233 square miles.
+The project consists of a gravity-type concrete dam, gated spillway, and a single-lift lock.
 Earth dikes extend approximately 2,661 feet on the right overbank and 12,639 feet on the left overbank.
-29 Power installation consists of four 20,500-kW generators (declared value).
-Public Law 97-383, 30 dated December 22, 1982, changed the name of the project from Jones Bluff Lock and Dam to 31 32 Robert F. Henry Lock and Dam.
+Power installation consists of four 20,500-kW generators (declared value).
+Public Law 97-383, dated December 22, 1982, changed the name of the project from Jones Bluff Lock and Dam to Robert F. Henry Lock and Dam.
 The powerhouse retained the name Jones Bluff Powerhouse.
-Robert F. Henry Lock and Dam Project is further described in Appendix G. The lock provides a 33 maximum lift of 47.0 feet.
+Robert F. Henry Lock and Dam Project is further described in Appendix G. The lock provides a maximum lift of 47.0 feet.
 The project is shown in Figure 4-4.
-34

-35 d.
+d.
 Millers Ferry Lock and Dam.
-Millers Ferry Lock and Dam is located 133 miles above the mouth of the Alabama River in the southwestern part of Alabama, about 10 miles northwest of 36 37 Camden, Alabama, and 30 miles southwest of Selma, Alabama.
-The dam and the lower 25 miles of the reservoir are in Wilcox County and the upper 80 miles of the reservoir is in Dallas 38 39 County.
+Millers Ferry Lock and Dam is located 133 miles above the mouth of the Alabama River in the southwestern part of Alabama, about 10 miles northwest of Camden, Alabama, and 30 miles southwest of Selma, Alabama.
+The dam and the lower 25 miles of the reservoir are in Wilcox County and the upper 80 miles of the reservoir is in Dallas

+County.
 The drainage area above the dam is 20,637 square miles.
-The project is a 40 multipurpose project providing hydropower, navigation, recreation, and wildlife mitigation.
-The project consists of a concrete gravity-type dam with a gated spillway, supplemented by earth 41 42 dikes, a navigation single-lift lock and a powerhouse with a single tainter gate adjacent to the powerhouse for debris bypass.
-Power installation includes three 30,000-kW generators 43 (declared value).
+The project is a multipurpose project providing hydropower, navigation, recreation, and fish and wildlife conservation.
+The project consists of a concrete gravity-type dam with a gated spillway, supplemented by earth dikes, a navigation single-lift lock and a powerhouse with a single tainter gate adjacent to the powerhouse for debris bypass.
+Power installation includes three 30,000-kW generators (declared value).
 In December 1970, P.L.
-91-583 changed the name of the lake to William "Bill" 44 45 Dannelly Reservoir.
+91-583 changed the name of the lake to William "Bill" Dannelly Reservoir.
 The lock provides a maximum lift of 48.8 feet.
 Millers Ferry Lock and Dam Project is further described in Appendix E. The project is shown in Figure 4-5.
-46 e.
-Claiborne Lock and Dam.
-Claiborne Lock and Dam is located about 72.5 miles above 1 the mouth of the Alabama River in the southwestern part Alabama.
-Most of the reservoir is in 2 Monroe and Wilcox Counties.
-The Claiborne Project is primarily a navigation structure.
-The 3 reservoir provides navigation depths upstream and the dam reregulates peaking power releases 4 from Millers Ferry.
-Other project purposes include recreation, water quality, and fish and wildlife 5 conservation.
-The project consists of concrete gravity-type dam with both a gated spillway 6 7 section and a free overflow section, supplemented by earth dikes, and a navigation single-lift lock.
-The lock provides a maximum lift of 30.0 feet.
-Claiborne Lock and Dam is further 8 9 described in Appendix F. The project is shown in Figure 4-6.